RAMP-PCAR/ramp-pcar-docs/docs/architecture-overview-en.md

 Topic
 : A publication and subscription framework in [DOJO](http://dojotoolkit.org/reference-guide/1.9/dojo/topic.html).
 This is used to pass events in the RAMP source.

+WMS
+: [Web Map Service](http://www.opengeospatial.org/standards/wms).
+An open-source online service that provides mapping information, often in the form of an image of spatial data.

 ## High Level Block Diagram

 <section class="wb-lbx lbx-gal">